CEUCheck - Nursing CEU Requirements and TrackingCEUCheck

 410 Capitol Avenue, MS#13PHO, Hartford, CT 06134

 Requirements can change.
-Always verify current requirements directly with the Connecticut Board of Nursing before making decisions about your continuing education.
+Always verify current rules directly with the Connecticut Board of Nursing before making decisions about your continuing education.

 New York